 \section{Introduction}

-Iterated function systems were introduced in \cite{H} (although some results appeared earlier in \cite{Wi}), as a unified way of generate a broad class of fractals.
+Iterated function systems (IFS) were introduced in \cite{H} (although some results appeared earlier in \cite{Wi}), as a unified way of generate a broad class of fractals.
 Nowadays, such systems occurs in many places in mathematics and other scientific areas, like image processing \cite{B2}.
-It is worth to remark that Iterated function systems can be considered as skew-products over the shift map.
-Therefore, they can also be considered as random dynamical systems, as in \cite{CSS}.
+IFS can also be considered as skew-products over the shift map.
+Therefore, they can also be considered as random dynamical systems, like in \cite{CSS}.

-In \cite{H}, Hutchinson introduced the theory of hyperbolic Iterated function systems, i.e. a finite collection of contractions over a complete metric space.
-He was interested in construct attractors, both in the topological and measure-theoretical viewpoint.
-To do this, he used Banach's fixed point theorem on some continuous maps builded from the Iterated Function System, one of them is nowadays called the Hutchinson-Barnsley operator and the other one is the Transfer operator.
-It is worth of mention that this theory and the fractal theory was largely disseminated by the book \cite{B1}.
+In \cite{H}, Hutchinson introduced the theory of hyperbolic IFS.
+He considered a finite collection of contractions over a complete metric space.
+He was interested in constructing attractors, both in the topological and measure-theoretical viewpoint.
+Thus, he built some operators from the IFS, which nowadays are called the Hutchinson-Barnsley and transfer operators.
+This theory and the fractal theory was largely disseminated by the book \cite{B1}.

-After that, many authors proposed several generalizations of Hutchinson's results.
-One direction was to weaker the hyperbolic assumption, allowing some weak forms of contraction.
-For instance, we have the so called average contraction with respect to a probability measure, studied in \cite{BDEG} and \cite{CSS}.
+After this seminal work of Hutchinson, many authors proposed several generalizations of his results.
+One direction was to weaken the hyperbolicity assumption, allowing some weak forms of contraction.
+For instance, we have the so-called average contraction with respect to a probability measure, studied in \cite{BDEG} and \cite{CSS}.
 Also, we have the $\phi$-contractions studied by \cite{JL} and \cite{M}.

-In \cite{E}, Edalat defined the notion of weakly hyperbolic Iterated function systems (see the definition \ref{wh}) as a finite collection of maps on a compact metric space such that the diameter of the space by any combination of the maps goes to zero.
-Then, this definition could allow some non-contractions, which was ruled out in the previous settings to obtain a topological attractor.
+Following this line of research Edalat \cite{E} defined the notion of weakly hyperbolic IFS (see the definition \ref{wh}) as a finite collection of maps on a compact metric space such that the diameter of the space by any combination of the maps goes to zero.
+This definition allow some non-contractions which were ruled out in the previous settings to obtain a topological attractor.

-Another way to extend the results of Hutchinson is related with the parameter space.
-In Hutchinson's paper the parameter space is a finite set, since he deals with finitely many contractions.
+Another way to extend the results of Hutchinson is to enlarge the parameter space.
+In Hutchinson's paper the parameter space is always finite.
 In \cite{Ha}, this theory was extended to the case when the parameter space is an infinite countable set.
-In \cite{L} and \cite{Me} the authors consider compact metric spaces as the parameter spaces.
-However, in those contexts, only uniform contractions and average contractions are studied.
+In \cite{L} and \cite{Me} the authors consider compact metric spaces as the parameter {space}.
+However, in those contexts, only uniform contractions and average contractions {were} studied.